wdemarest/strogsvr/README.md

+# TO SETUP YOUR DEV ENVIRONMENT

+You'll need NodeJS v12, npm, git, nodemon (global install), an editor like Sublime 3

+Sublime Hjson highlighting is a plus:
+1. Install "Package Control" in Sublime: https://packagecontrol.io/installation
+2. Paste that text into Sublime console: Ctrl+Backtick then paste
+3. Restart Sublime.
+Then Sublime/Preferences/Package Control; type "Package Install" and choose Hjson

 # TO SETUP A NEW SERVER

 1. If you need to generate a keypair (typically you'll let AWS do this for you)